Tom Wolfe: Recurring themes

 Wolfe's writing throughout his career showed an interest in social status competition.

 Much of Wolfe's later work addresses neuroscience.
 He notes his fascination in "Sorry, Your Soul Just Died", one of the essays in Hooking Up.
 This topic is also featured in I Am Charlotte Simmons, as the title character is a student of neuroscience.
 Wolfe describes the characters' thought and emotional processes, such as fear, humiliation and lust, in the clinical terminology of brain chemistry.
 Wolfe also frequently gives detailed descriptions of various aspects of his characters' anatomies.

 White suit

 Wolfe adopted wearing a white suit as a trademark in 1962.
-He bought his first white suit, planning to wear it in the summer, in the style of Southern gentlemen.
+He bought his first white suit, planning to wear it in the summer, in the style of the seersucker of a Southern gentlemen.
 He found that the suit he had bought was too heavy for summer use, so he wore it in winter, which created a sensation.
 At the time, white suits were supposed to be reserved for summer wear.
 Wolfe maintained this as a trademark.
 He sometimes accompanied it with a white tie, white homburg hat, and two-tone spectator shoes.
 Wolfe said that the outfit disarmed the people he observed, making him, in their eyes, "a man from Mars, the man who didn't know anything and was eager to know."